Holocene extinction: History

-There are roughly 880 mountain gorillas remaining.
+There are roughly 1,000 mountain gorillas remaining.
 60% of primate species face an anthropogenically driven extinction crisis and 75% have declining populations.

 Contemporary human overpopulation and continued population growth, along with economic growth and per-capita consumption growth, prominently in the past two centuries, are regarded as the underlying causes of extinction.
 Inger Andersen, the executive director of the United Nations Environment Programme, stated that "we need to understand that the more people there are, the more we put the Earth under heavy pressure.
 As far as biodiversity is concerned, we are at war with nature."

 Some scholars assert that the emergence of capitalism as the dominant economic system has accelerated ecological exploitation and destruction, and has also exacerbated mass species extinction.
 CUNY professor David Harvey, for example, posits that the neoliberal era "happens to be the era of the fastest mass extinction of species in the Earth's recent history".
 Ecologist William E. Rees concludes that the "neoliberal paradigm contributes significantly to planetary unraveling" by treating the economy and the ecosphere as totally separate systems, and by neglecting the latter.
 Major lobbying organizations representing corporations in the agriculture, fisheries, forestry and paper, mining, and oil and gas industries, including the United States Chamber of Commerce, have been pushing back against legislation that could address the extinction crisis.
 A 2022 report by the climate think tank InfluenceMap stated that "although industry associations, especially in the US, appear reluctant to discuss the biodiversity crisis, they are clearly engaged on a wide range of policies with significant impacts on biodiversity loss."

-As of 2023, giraffe populations have been driven to extinction in seven countries.
+Rice's whale faces possible extinction following the US government’s removal of protections for the species in 2026.
+There are only 51 left.

 The loss of animal species from ecological communities, defaunation, is primarily driven by human activity.
 This has resulted in empty forests, ecological communities depleted of large vertebrates.
 This is not to be confused with extinction, as it includes both the disappearance of species and declines in abundance.
 Defaunation effects were first implied at the Symposium of Plant-Animal Interactions at the University of Campinas, Brazil in 1988 in the context of Neotropical forests.
 Since then, the term has gained broader usage in conservation biology as a global phenomenon.